Ħamrun Sporting F.C.: Rebranding and Growth (2025 – present)

 Following its first league title and growing reputation, the club rebranded as Ħamrun Sporting Football Club in 2025.
 The new name signified a broader vision, to transform from a local football team into a wider sporting community that serves as a hub for participation, talent development, and social engagement in Ħamrun.

 Under the new identity, Ħamrun Sporting began strengthening its club structure, introducing clearer management roles and expanding partnerships with local stakeholders and technology partners.
 The club also renewed its commitment to youth pathways, community outreach, and the integration of modern sports technology at grassroots level.

-On the pitch, the team continues to compete in the MAFA competitions with a focus on sporting excellence, discipline, and growth.
+On the pitch, the team continues to compete in the MAFA competitions with a focus on sporting, discipline, and growth.
 Off the pitch, the club’s evolving identity reflects its role as a unifying force within the town, promoting belonging and pride for supporters of all ages.

 Community Initiatives and CSR Projects

-Alongside its sporting ambitions, Ħamrun Sporting Football Club has built a strong reputation for innovative community outreach and corporate social responsibility (CSR) projects, underlining its belief that football can be a tool for positive social impact.
+Alongside its sporting ambitions, Ħamrun Sporting Football Club has community outreach and corporate social responsibility (CSR) projects.

 These include co-hosting the Christian Degabriele Memorial Cup in aid of the Karl Vella Foundation; introducing performance analysis technologies such as automated match recording and wearable tracking devices; providing structured first aid training to players, coaches and volunteers; promoting the use of digital tools in sports management, infrastructure and training, including live-streaming and virtual reality applications; and organising campaigns with health professionals to raise awareness of postural health and injury prevention.

-Looking ahead, the club plans to develop further educational and health-related initiatives, expand its youth development pathways, and strengthen ties with local schools, cultural groups and supporters, always staying true to its roots as a community-led club with a modern vision.
+The club plans to develop further educational and health-related initiatives, expand its youth development pathways, and strengthen ties with local schools, cultural groups, and supporters.